SHIVU-777/Smart-Parking-Management/README.md

 # 🚗 Smart Parking Management System

+Built with a focus on real-world parking systems used in malls, hospitals, and smart city environments.

 A **web-based smart parking solution** that uses **Data Structures and Algorithms (DSA)** to efficiently manage vehicle parking with **priority handling** for VIP and emergency vehicles.

 🔗 **Live Demo:** [https://smart-parking-system7.netlify.app/](https://smart-parking-system7.netlify.app/)